peeringdb/docs/docs/index.md

 Create and account and [register](https://www.peeringdb.com/register) in PeeringDB to get started.

+## Acceptable use policy

+By using this service, you agree to adhere to our [AUP](https://www.peeringdb.com/aup).

 ## Getting help

 * Please log bugs and feature requests at [GitHub](https://github.com/peeringdb/peeringdb/issues).